lsst-ts/ts_ofc/doc/user-guide/user-guide.rst

   ofc_data = OFCData("lsst")

-  # If you are in a jupyter notebook or a context where an event loop is
-  # running (e.g. in a CSC) you need to wait for the class to finish loading
-  if not ofc_data.start_task.done():
-    await ofc_data.start_task

   ofc = OFC(ofc_data)

   # create some data to process:
   wfe = np.zeros((4,19))
   field_idx = np.arange(4)

   # get corrections from ofc